Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Experimental Results

 \subsubsection{The importance of far topological alignment}

-By replacing the far topological alignment layer with a CNN model, we emphasize the necessity of the far topological alignment layer in STCIM.
-Since power generation in a power plant is a very complex industrial process, the input variables are coupled with each other.
-At the same time, the inertia of each device causes the spatial and temporal data to be misaligned, affecting the accuracy of modeling.
-Table~\ref{tab:Evaluation metrics of experiments in real-life dataset without far topological alignment} describes how the evaluation metrics change when the far topological alignment is replaced.
-All evaluation metrics become worse at both test 1 and test 2, especially in the $y$ prediction.
+Table~\ref{tab:Evaluation metrics of experiments in real-life dataset without far topological alignment} describes how the evaluation metrics change when the far topological alignment is replaced by a CNN model.
+Different from the comparisons in Table~\ref{tab:Evaluation metrics of experiments in real-life dataset without position encoding}, the performance of STCIM at both Test 1 experiment is greatly affected, especially in the $y$ prediction and $z_1$ estimation, which means that for complex thermal power plants and coupled variables, global and topological features are more important.
+In Test 2 experiment, the performance becomes worse, due to the change of operating point.
 The lack of far topological alignment makes the model focus more on local features, while ignoring the potential dependencies of far topological correlations of variables, reducing the accuracy of modeling and monitoring, which is fatal for a large and complex industrial process.